reduxkotlin/redux-kotlin/docs/basics/DataFlow.md

 How you structure the root reducer is completely up to you.

-//TODO - reference `combinReducers`
+//TODO - reference `combinReducers` & registering reducers

 4. **The Redux store saves the complete state tree returned by the root reducer.**

 This new tree is now the next state of your app!
 Every listener registered with [`store.subscribe(listener)`](../api/Store.md#subscribelistener) will now be invoked; listeners may call [`store.getState()` or `store.state`](../api/Store.md#getState) to get the current state.

 Now, the UI can be updated to reflect the new state.
-If you use bindings like [React Redux](https://github.com/gaearon/react-redux), this is the point at which `component.setState(newState)` is called.

 ## Next Steps